 Grand Canyon National Park

-Take a a scenic train ride to the south rim of the Grand Canyon from the depot in Williams (see above), or drive to the south entrance near Tusayan.
+Take a scenic train ride to the south rim of the Grand Canyon from the depot in Williams, or drive to the south entrance near Tusayan.
 Open 365 days a year, the South Rim offers plenty of activities, restaurants and, of course, gorgeous views.
 It is the most-visited part of the canyon.

 48 Hours at the South Rim of the Grand Canyon